N

 Nova Scotia Duck Tolling Retriever playing.

-Nova Scotia Duck Tolling Retriever should be taken on daily walks.
+The Nova Scotia Duck Tolling Retriever should be taken on daily walks.

 Exercise is an important step in keeping your Toller happy.
-Daily walks are important, but having a safe place to romp off-lead is also beneficial.
+Daily walks are important, but having a safe place to romp off-leash is also beneficial.
 Like other retrievers, the Toller is happy to play fetch, which is a good way to burn off energy.

 Puppies